 Audit Results

 Total number of receipts inspected 361

-Number compliant of receipts contract 356
+Number of receipts contract compliant 356

-Number overcharge of ed receipts contract 5
+Number of receipts contract overcharged 5

-- All inspected equipment, facilities and licences were found to be in compliance. - There were no unresolved letters of complaint or compliment during the inspection periods. - Refunds were provided to the customer for any overcharges. - There were a total of 5,679 street tows with police presence in District 3 for the year.
+• All inspected equipment, facilities and licences were found to be in compliance.

+- There were no unresolved letters of complaint or compliment during the inspection periods. - Refunds were provided to the customer for any overcharges. - There were a total of 5,679 street tows with police presence in District 3 for the year.